David Evans (West Virginia politician)

-David A. Evans (born May 3, 1945) is an American politician and a Republican member of the West Virginia House of Delegates representing District 4 since January 12, 2013.
+David A. Evans (born May 3, 1945) is an American politician who was a Republican member of the West Virginia House of Delegates representing District 4 from January 12, 2013 to December 31, 2016.
+He was soundly defeated by Democrat Joseph Canestrero.
+Evans was a teacher at Cameron High school in Cameron, West Virginia.

 Education

 Evans earned his BA in education from Glenville State College and his master's degree from West Virginia University.